mickfuzz/phd4/_posts/thesis_chapters/2023-2-8-Conclusion.md

 ## Revisiting framework to facilitate designing for an emerging community of coders
     - Explore possibility to extend this to other domains

-## Caveats of / Reflections on research environments
+## Caveats of / Reflections on research environments - MOVE ABOVE/?

 ### Advantages and limitations of Home Education context